 \section{Introduction}

-Datasets are often \textit{underspecified}: multiple plausible hypotheses each describe the data equally well \cite{d2020underspecification}, and the data offers no further evidence to prefer one over another.
-Even in the presence of such ambiguity, machine learning models must choose one of the possible explanations of given data.
+Datasets are often \textit{underspecified}: multiple plausible hypotheses each describe the data equally well \citep{d2020underspecification}, and the data offers no further evidence to prefer one over another.
+Despite such ambiguity, machine learning models typically choose only one of the possible explanations of given data.
 Such choices can be suboptimal, causing these models to fail when the data distribution is shifted, as common in real-world applications.
-For example, examination of a chest X-ray dataset \cite{oakden2020hidden} has shown that many images of patients with pneumothorax include a thin drain used for treating the disease.
+For example, examination of a chest X-ray dataset \citep{oakden2020hidden} has shown that many images of patients with pneumothorax include a thin drain used for treating the disease.
 A standard classifier trained on this dataset can erroneously identify such drains as a predictive feature of the disease, exhibiting degraded accuracy on the intended distribution of patients not yet being treated.
 To not suffer from such failures, it is desirable to have a model that can discover a diverse collection of alternate plausible hypotheses.

-The standard empirical risk minimization (ERM, \citet{vapnik1992principles}) paradigm performs poorly when training on underspecified data.
-The main reason for such failures is that ERM tends to select the simplest solution without considering alternatives, using only the most salient features \cite{geirhos2020shortcut,shah2020pitfalls,scimeca2021shortcut}.
-Diversifying with an ensemble of ERM models \cite{hansen1990neural,lakshminarayanan2016simple} has this same problem because each model still suffers from simplicity bias.
-While many recent methods \cite{ganin2016domain,sagawa2019distributionally,liu2021just} improve robustness in distribution shift settings, we find that they fail on data with more severe underspecification.
+The standard empirical risk minimization \citep[ERM]{vapnik1992principles} paradigm performs poorly on underspecified data, because ERM tends to select the solution based on the most salient features without considering alternatives \citep{geirhos2020shortcut,shah2020pitfalls,scimeca2021shortcut}.
+This simplicity bias occurs even when training an ensemble \citep{hansen1990neural,lakshminarayanan2016simple} because each model is still biased towards simple functions.
+While many recent methods \citep{ganin2016domain,sagawa2019distributionally,liu2021just} improve robustness in distribution shift settings, we find that they fail on data with more severe underspecification.
 This is because, similarly to ERM, these methods only consider a single solution even in situations where multiple explanations exist.